0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 </audio>

 The reason I'm writing this is that it isn't over.
-Multiple people have reached out to me telling me they know about this story, becuase he told them.
+Multiple people have reached out to me telling me they know about this story, because he told them.
 I'm not going to identify those people to protect them from what I went through.
 But the pattern is consistent.
 He has been consistently stalking, harassing and messing with other guys.
 It needs to stop.

 ---